 ace/aro: this is most often used to mean “asexual or aromantic”.
 It’s clearer than “aro/ace” because of the word ordering, but as I have seen “acearo” also used to mean “aro-ace”, a risk of conflation still exists.
 Meaning should be specified by the author when using this term and avoided where possible.

-a-spec / aspec: a term most often describing people who are on the aromantic spectrum, on the asexual spectrum or on both the aromantic and asexual spectra.
-Sometimes also used as a stand-alone identity term, more often used as a community term.
+a-spec / aspec: a term commonly referring to people who are on the aromantic spectrum, on the asexual spectrum or on both the aromantic and asexual spectra.
+Sometimes it’s used as a stand-alone identity term; it’s more often used as a community term.
 This avoids the historical use of “asexual” to describe all aromantics.

 (“A-spec” is not a common autistic community term and was not used by autistics prior to its adoption by asexuals and aromantics.
-Using “ace community” to avoid harming autistics denies autistics our authority and forces all aromantics under the asexual umbrella; it is an explicit act of allo-aro erasure.
-If you absolutely must avoid “a-spec”, use “asexual and aromantic” or “aromantic and asexual” instead.)
+Using “ace community” to avoid harming autistics denies autistics our authority and forces all aromantics–not to mention aplatonic, analterous and asensual folks–beneath the asexual umbrella; it is an explicit act of allo-aro erasure.
+If you must avoid “a-spec” and are referring only to asexual and aromantic people, communities or spaces, use “asexual and aromantic” or “aromantic and asexual” instead.)

-a-spec community / aspec community: the overarching term for the shared space occupied by both aromantic and asexual communities; also a singular community space occupied by all a-specs.
-It describes a group of people unified under the experiences of not being both solely alloromantic and allosexual.
-It should not be used to refer to solely asexual content, communities or identities.
+a-spec community / aspec community: the overarching term for the shared space occupied by both the aromantic and asexual communities; a singular community space occupied by all a-specs.
+It describes a group unified by the experiences of not being allo in one or more forms of attraction.
+Commonly, but not exclusively, this refers to people who are not both solely allosexual and alloromantic.
+“A-spec” should not be used to refer to solely asexual content, communities or identities.

-(A common frustration in aromantic spaces is the use of “a-spec” to describe asexual content or content with a dominant focus on asexuality, treating aromanticism as only an add-on or passing mention.
+(A common frustration in aromantic spaces is the use of “a-spec” to describe asexual content or content with a dominant focus on asexuality, treating aromanticism–and other anattractional identities–as only an add-on or passing mention.
 “A-spec” should never be used as a synonym for “asexual”.)

 aromantic and asexual / asexual and aromantic: 1) a description of an individual’s identity.
 2) a term most often describing the community of people who are asexual and/or aromantic.
 As a community term, it is meant to describe a group of people unified under the experiences of not being both solely alloromantic and allosexual.

 allo: meaning “alloromantic”, “allosexual” or “alloromantic and allosexual” depending on post/article context.
+Can also refer to “alloplatonic” or “alloalterous”.
 The habit of using “allo” to refer to both allosexual and alloromantic people when allo-aro is an a-spec identity term often results in confusion and unclear meaning.
 Where possible, consider shifting to more distinct variations like “alloro“.

 (“Allo” on its own is more often used by the asexual community.
-In referring to allosexual alloromantics, people who aren’t a-spec, I’d encourage the use of “allo-allo” or “mono-allo” over “allo” as it’s often difficult to know if an ace-authored piece is referring to all allosexuals or all alloromantic allosexuals.
-This results in many allo-aros feeling that we’re being addressed as the propagators of aromantic antagonism or erasure when posts are meant to include us as fellow a-specs.)
+In referring to (not otherwise anattractional) allosexual alloromantics–or people who aren’t a-spec–I’d encourage the use of “allo-allo” or “mono-allo” over “allo” alone, as it’s difficult to know if an ace-authored piece is referring to all allosexuals or all alloromantic allosexuals.
+This results in many allo-aros feeling that we’re being addressed as the propagators of aromantic antagonism or erasure when said posts are meant to include us as fellow a-specs.)

 alloro / alloros: alloromantic, people not on the aromantic spectrum.
 Most often used by the aromantic community.